-Returns token as str, containing only digits 0-9.
+Returns token as unicode string, containing only digits 0-9.

+'''

-classmethod TOTP.normalize\time(time)
+classmethod TOTP.normalize_time(time)

+'''

 Normalize time value to unix epoch seconds.

 Parameters time - Can be None, datetime, or unix epoch timestamp as float or int.
 If None, uses current system time.
 Naive datetimes are treated as UTC.